fpelliccioni/fpelliccioni.github.io/_posts/en/posts/2015-09-07-palindromes.md

 ## Acknowledgements

-I want to thank Andreas Lundblad for having asked the question that made this article possible.
-Also Mario dal Lago and Javier Velilla for reviewing the article and suggest corrections.
+I want to thank Mario dal Lago and Javier Velilla for reviewing the article and suggest corrections.
-And finally, since we can say that *we owe our lives to palindromes*, a special thank them. :)
+And finally, since we can say that *we owe our lives to palindromes*, so, a special thank to them. :)

 ---